Jackxiini/MockLLM-ChatTTS/README.md

 ## Fine-tuning
 You can fine-tune the DVAE and GPT modules using your own dataset.
+Note: Fine-tuning starts from the pre-trained models located in the asset folder (e.g., DVAE_full.pt, Decoder.pt).
 ## Prepare Your Data
 Prepare your .wav audio files and create a .list file formatted according to the provided examples.